AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Quick start.md

 After the state of the cluster changes from Initializing to Active, you can perform the following steps to use Kibana to access the cluster:

 **Note:** You can also use a curl command or a client to access the cluster.
-For more information, see [Access an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Step 2: (Optional) Configure a cluster.md).
+For more information, see [Access an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).

 1. On the **Elasticsearch Clusters** page, find the newly created cluster and click its ID in the Cluster ID/Name column.